The Era of Early Dominion

 Defining Traits

-- The collapse of centralized control led to the uncontrolled rise of warlords—rogue military leaders, criminal syndicates, and extremists who seized entire regions.
+- The collapse of centralized control led to the rise of warlords—rogue military leaders, criminal syndicates, and extremists who seized entire regions.

 - Public executions, live-streamed massacres, and extreme humiliation became core tactics of psychological warfare.